ibralyousef/ibralyousef.github.io/_posts/2024-09-28-computational-phys.md

 ## My Undergrad Projects: Python
 For Python, I have done both Physics and Chemistry, found [here](https://github.com/ibralyousef/UnderGrad/tree/main/00_Python).
 The Physics ones have clear names and was mostly a part of a "Computational Physics" course, with an extra file, namely "Monte Carlo for Gamma Ray Transport.ipynb", that was a part of "Nuclear and Particle Physics" course.

 As for the Chemistry part, they were a part of a phenomenal course called "Computational Chemistry" which was basically an introduction into quantum Physics simulations beyond the Hydrogen atom.
-Check the notebooks out if you are comfortable enough with quantum physics, the notebooks were prepared by the instructor, and should be easily readable.
+Check the notebooks if you are comfortable enough with quantum physics, the notebooks were prepared by a great instructor, and should be easily readable.

 ## Final remarks